+Garda Commissioner Drew Harris said there will be a review of Garda vetting procedures for the homelessness sector.
+Kenny said a report commissioned by Dublin City Council into the impact of unvetted charities is near completion and will provide further insight on the matter.
 It has been pointed out several times over the past four months that the DRHE, DCC and others have long tried to close the soup runs/food tables in the city centre and many now fear that what has been revealed through the ICHH debacle will be used to close many of these down.
 The DRHE are ignoring the fact that it is their rules and the oversight bodies recognised by them that has let the homeless down, not the food tables.
 Much of the work done by the food tables is done in the open and in full public view.

 The issues highlighted through the ongoing ICHH investigation show it is what went on behind closed doors that is the problem.
 Those in oversight positions didn’t do their jobs; people were put in positions of authority without relevant qualifications.
 The DRHE, DCC and the police should look to how they can improve safety within their “regulated” organisations before seeking to regulate the volunteers who serve a need without any remuneration.

 Many of the volunteers at food tables would have difficulty meeting the requirements of police vetting as some would be former addicts, and many others have no desire to become registered charities.